Skip to footer content

 What is iTextSharp

 iTextSharp is a flexible library for producing and modifying PDF documents in C#.
-It offers several features, such as encryption, PDF merging, text and picture extraction, and much more. iTextSharp is an efficient tool for numerous tasks, including adding page numbers to PDFs.
+It offers several features, such as encryption, PDF merging, text and image extraction, and much more. iTextSharp is an efficient tool for numerous tasks, including adding page numbers to PDFs.

-iTextSharp features
+iTextSharp Features

 • An API to generate PDF documents is available through the iText library.